Research Data Management (RDM)

 Assistance and templates for Data Management Plans

-- Checklist (PDF, german) from the DFG on handling research data
+- Checklist (PDF, German) from the DFG on handling research data

 - Checklist (PDF) for a Data Management Plan from the Digital Curation Center